 Whether your loved one died immediately following gas explosions, passed away after months in a coma, or died from terminal cancers caused by oil field carcinogens, our San Antonio wrongful death lawyers help families who might recover financial compensation.

 Most fatal injuries sustained on the job qualify beneficiaries for no-fault death benefits through workers’ compensation insurers while depriving them of the right to bring a claim against the employer.
-However, where the death was the result of grossly negligent conduct on the part of the employer, additional punitive damages may be recovered.
-Moreover, if the negligence of a third party caused the death, then both compensatory and, depending on the nature of the conduct, punitive damages may be recovered.
+However, gross negligence on the part of the employer kills a worker, the family may recover punitive damages.
+Moreover, if the negligence of a third party caused the death, the family may recover both compensatory and punitive damages.

 - Cancer – Similar to heart attacks from drill site toxins, insurers often deny benefits to families of employees who eventually die from cancers.
 Experienced San Antonio workers’ compensation attorneys might help families prove that their loved one’s condition stemmed from a toxic work environment.